-This is but a small sample of alcohol law enforcement that is inconsistent, surprising or even illegal
+This is a small sample of alcohol law enforcement that is inconsistent, surprising or even illegal.

 10 Hudson, D. Dirty Bastard beer ban defied logic.
 Newseum website, April 24, 2012.
 Gomez, B. Ban of Dirty Bastard beer sets uncomfortable precedent.
-Comic Book Legal Defense Fund website, May 1, 2012.
+Comic Book Legal Def Fund website, May 1, 2012.

 Resources on Alcohol Law Enforcement

-ALE annual report of the Alcohol Law Enforcement Division of the North Carolina Department of Crime Control.
-Raleigh: The Division, annual.
+- ALE annual report of the Alcohol Law Enforcement Division of the North Carolina Department of Crime Control.